Forceea/Forceea-data-factory/README.md

 * Can insert/update records synchronously (for test methods) or insert/delete records asynchronously (for populating your org with millions of records).
 * Has an easy way to define data.
 * Automatically defines required fields.
-* Can create data for fields of the data types: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Email, Phone, URL, Base64, Picklist and MultiPicklist.
+* Can create data for fields of the data types: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Geolocation, Email, Phone, URL, Base64, Picklist and MultiPicklist.
 * Handles Record Types and field dependencies (dependent picklists).
 * Supports record groups for inserting and deleting records.
 * Uses DML Optimizer to reduce the number of insert statements with Templates.